Applies to: SQL Server (all supported versions) Azure SQL Database Azure SQL Managed Instance Azure Synapse Analytics Analytics Platform System (PDW)

 This view is applicable only to the tempdb database.

-To call this from Azure Synapse Analytics (SQL DW) or Parallel Data Warehouse, use the name sys.dm_pdw_nodes_db_task_space_usage.
+To call this from Azure Synapse Analytics or Analytics Platform System (PDW), use the name sys.dm_pdw_nodes_db_task_space_usage.
+This syntax is not supported by serverless SQL pool in Azure Synapse Analytics.

 |Column name||Data type||Description|